alexhallam/tablespoon/README.md

    be beat it is good to know the relative improvement over the benchmark.
 This can allow a forecasting team to market their alternative forecast when the 'skill score' is impressive.
-3. **Easy to productionize and expectations**: Get a sense for how good is good enough.
+3. **Easy to productionize and get expectations**: Get a sense for how good is good enough.
 In many applications a forecast team is asked to forecast, but stakeholders provide no line-in-the-sand for when the forecasting work needs to stop.
 One reasonable approach is to run the benchmarks found in this package in beat the best performing benchmark by a margin that is statistically significant.
-4. **Resistance in Production - Why not have many models?**: Sometimes, despite out best efforts our production model does something unexpected.
+4. **Resilience in Production - Why not have many models?**: Sometimes, despite out best efforts our production model does something unexpected.
 In this case it is nice to have a simple backup that is cheap to generate and good enough to fall back on.
 In this way a production forecast pipeline gains